martineho/semester-project-2/README.md

 To open it in the browser with Live Server, right click in any html file and click Open with Live Server.

-To test login:
+User credentials to test admin functionality:

+email: admin@admin.com
 username: admin
-pw: Pass1234
+password: Pass1234

 ## 📝 Acknowledgments